cortex-lab/phy/docs/cluster-manual.md

 * `clustering.spikes_per_cluster`: a dictionary `{cluster_id: spike_ids}`.
 * `clustering.cluster_ids`: array of all non-empty clusters
-* `clustering.cluster_counts`: dictionary with the number of spikes in each cluster
+* `clustering.spike_counts`: dictionary with the number of spikes in each cluster

 Notable methods are: